7+ Foot | Heavy Power | Fast Action

 20 lb Fluorocarbon | 40-65 lb Braid

-Bill uses 20 pound test fluorocarbon because it’s clear, it sinks, and stays taut under the water, but he also suggests 40 – 65 pound braid.
+I use twenty pound test fluorocarbon because it’s clear, it sinks, and stays taut under the water, but he also suggests 40 – 65 pound braid.
 Flouro is better for clearer water, but braid is better for horsing fish out of thick cover.
 You should base your decision on what specific conditions you fish, but both will do the job.
 Monofilament will suffice, but is not recommended because it has too much stretch and it floats.
-Regardless of line type, Bill always ties the jig with a palomar knot.
+Regardless of line type, I always tie my jigs with a palomar knot.

 Ugly Otter & Chigger Craw

-Whenever someone asks Bill what his favorite jig trailer is he usually says the Ugly Otter made by Gambler.
-It’s on the bigger size for jig trailers but the trailer can almost never be too big for Bill.
-If someone is looking for something smaller he recommends the Chigger Craw by Berkley.
+Whenever someone asks me what my favorite jig trailer is I usually say the Ugly Otter made by Gambler.
+It’s on the bigger size for jig trailers but the trailer can almost never be too big for my liking.
+If someone is looking for something smaller I will recommend another favorite of mine, a Chigger Craw made by Berkley.

-When it comes to jigs, Bill’s favorite color is black.
-He likes to add different colors to the profile of his bait with the trailer.
-Black certainly isn’t the only color he throws but if he had to choose only one color to throw all year it would be black.
+When it comes to jig fishing in general, my favorite color is black.
+From there I like to add different colors to the profile of the jig with the trailer.
+Black certainly isn’t the only color I throw, but if I had to choose only one color to throw all year it would be black.